Whimsy Stick

 The Pivot Point

 Stand in one spot and don’t move your feet.
 Rotate the lure in a controlled arc around your body.
 The dog chases a circumference while you stay planted in the center.
-This is the most space-efficient flirt pole for apartment dogs method available — the entire session happens within your arm span.
-Additionally, it’s ideal for very small apartments and dogs new to indoor play.
+This is the most space-efficient method available.
+The entire session happens within your arm span.
+Ideal for very small apartments and dogs new to indoor play.

 The Figure-Eight

 Move the lure in a deliberate figure-eight pattern at ground level.
 This keeps the dog turning, changes direction unpredictably, and requires more mental tracking than a simple circle.
-The direction changes add a short stalk moment at each crossover point — which is where the neurological work of a flirt pole for apartment dogs actually happens.
+The direction changes add a short stalk moment at each crossover point, which is where the neurological work actually happens.

 🏃